mohkoh19/gpsl/README.md

 - For hyperparameter search and logging, ensure your API keys are configured in the `.env` file or via your preferred method.

 ## License
-See the https://github.com/mohkoh19/gpsl/LICENSE file for details about the license under which this code is made available.
+For license details, please refer to the [LICENSE](https://github.com/mohkoh19/gpsl/LICENSE) in this repository

 ## Citation

-If you find this repository useful in your research, please consider giving a star ⭐ and citing:
+If you find this repository helpful, please consider starring ⭐ the project and citing it as:
 ```
 @article{kohankhaki2024gpsl,
   title={Parallel Split Learning with Global Sampling},